jmccormac01/DONUTS_ACP/README.md

    1. ...> regsvr32 UserActions<INSTRUMENT_NAME>.wsc

-# Running daemon mode
+## Running daemon mode

 The custom ```UserActions``` script sets up a new ```TAG``` command.
 When ACP sees the request for Donuts via the custom ```TAG``` it triggers the Donuts daemon to spawn an autoguiding process.
-ACP automatically ends any active autoguiding processes at the end of an observing block.
+The new ```UserActions``` script also allows ACP to automatically stop autoguiding processes at the end of an observing block.
-Below is an example extract from an ACP plan where Donuts is enabled for the first object and off for the second
+Below is an example extract from an ACP plan where Donuts is enabled for the first object and is disabled for the second:

 ```sh
 # TAG Donuts=on